axe-api/docs/docs/learn/deployment.md

 No matter in which platform or environment you deploy your application, the following facts would be same;

-- Your application is a TypeScript application.
-It should be compiled to plain JavaScript.
+- Your application is a _TypeScript_ application.
+It should be compiled to plain _JavaScript_.
-- You need a supported Node.js version in the machine which you will deploy.
+- You need a supported _Node.js_ version in the machine which you will deploy.
 - You need to execute the migration files via `knex` cli.
-- You must execute the compiled JavaScript file with Node.js
+- You must execute the compiled _JavaScript_ file with _Node.js_.

 Other than tehese are just implementation details.